safiyaaideed/sole-mate/README.md

 #  Identification of the problem you are trying to solve by building this particular marketplace app.
-This particular marketplace was built so that it was easier for anyone who wants to buy sneakers online for a cheaper price.
-Most sneaker resell stores upsell the sneakers by almost triple their worth when they are more rare limited items.
-This marketplace (Sole-Mate) strives to gice the best prices available.
+In 2019, it was estimated that the sneaker resale market was valued at around 6 billion U.S. dollars globally.
+There is a very high demand when it comes to rare and limited edition sneakers.
+This particular marketplace was built so that it is easier for anyone who wants to buy sneakers online for a cheaper price.
+Most sneaker resell stores upsell the sneakers by almost triple their worth when they are more rare and limited items.
+This marketplace (Sole-Mate) strives to give the best prices available.

 # 	Why is it a problem that needs solving?

+The main issue is accessibility, to put it simply it is difficult to find limited edition sneakers at a good price, Sole-Mate lets you resell your own brand new or used shoes at a few clicks of a button.
+Sneaker resale is a massive market and it is still very difficult to have access to a lot of shoes because of the limited stock a lot of marketplaces provide.
+Sole-Mate lets anyone sell their new and used authentic sneakers.

 # A link (URL) to your deployed app (i.e. website)